 - post-conflict stabilisation.

-The majority of the initiatives carried out through CSDP are civilian, as opposed to military missions, meaning they use non-military personnel and/or tools.
+The majority of the initiatives carried out through the CSDP are civilian, as opposed to military missions, meaning they use non-military personnel and/or tools.

 EU missions have included: